 5(j) The teacher understands how current interdisciplinary themes (e.g., civic literacy, health literacy, global awareness) connect to the core subjects and knows how to weave those themes into meaningful learning experiences.

-5(k) The teacher understands the demands of accessing and managing information as well as how to
+5(k) The teacher understands the demands of accessing and managing information as well as how to evaluate issues of ethics and quality related to information, and its use how to evaluate issues of ethics and quality related to information and its use.

-5(k) The teacher understands the demands of accessing and managing information as well as how evaluate issues of ethics and quality related to information and its use.
-5(l) The teacher understands how to use digital and interactive technologies for efficiently and effectively achieving specific learning goals.
+5(!)
+The teacher understands how to use digital and interactive technologies for efficiently and effectively achieving specific learning goals.

 5(m) The teacher understands critical thinking processes and knows how to help learners develop high level questioning skills to promote their independent learning.
-5(n) The teacher understands communication modes and skills as vehicles for learning (e.g., information gathering and processing) across disciplines as well as vehicles for expressing learning. learning.

-5(0) The teacher understands creative thinking processes and how to engage learners in producing original work.